markhovchain/pythonchallenge/README.md

     $ python3.4 solve.py

-Or solve a single level, with:
+Or solve a single level, for example level 0 with:

     $ python3.4 solve.py 0

+Or also for single level, for example level 0:

+     $ python3.4 level0.py

 Or solve range or levels with: